How about a "waist" pack?

 You know, a smaller version of a hiking backpack.

-All 3 words refer to the general geographic area on a female hiker's body.
+All 3 words (lumbar, waist, fanny) refer to a general geographic area on a female hiker's body.

 But here's why I prefer the term "lumbar packs".